Illegal dumping: Provide alternatives

 Removing illegal dumpers’ reasons for improperly disposing of waste is also an option for governing bodies.
 Offenders often dump to save money.
-Cities can offer free or subsidized waste services to residents to encourage legal disposal.
-If free and subsidized programs are not feasible due to funding limitations, cities must ensure affordability of waste disposal services.
-Offering alternate disposal options like recycling and compost centers is also recommended.
-Giving fines or assigning liability for clean-up costs to those caught illegally disposing of waste can also act as a deterrent.
+Cities can offer free or subsidised waste services to residents to encourage legal disposal.
+If free or subsidised programs are not feasible due to funding limitations, cities must ensure affordability of waste disposal services.
+Offering alternative disposal options such as recycling and compost centres is also recommended.
+Fines or charges for clean-up costs can also act as a deterrent.

 Combating illegal dumping also involves promoting legal waste disposal avenues.
-Offering kerbside collection and improving waste storage in high density residential areas provides residents with convenient trash disposal options.
+Offering kerbside collection and improving waste storage in high density residential areas provides residents with convenient waste disposal options.
 Communication of available services is important to the success of such programs.
 Offering similar accommodations for commercial and industrial waste generated by office buildings, restaurants, schools, and factories will also decrease instances of illegal dumping.

-Cities can also combat illegal dumping by offering disposal options for materials and substances banned from landfills, such as tires, toxic and hazardous waste, and medical waste.
+Cities can also deter illegal dumping by offering disposal options for materials and substances banned from landfills, such as tires, toxic and hazardous waste, and medical waste.
 The Massachusetts Department of Environmental Protection recommends chipping or shredding tires so that they can be recycled in other uses such as highways, playgrounds, and running tracks.
 The United States Environmental Protection Agency recommends disposing of household hazardous and toxic waste in the nearest community drop off location.
 For example, Boston, Massachusetts holds drop off days four times per year.

 Similar rules apply to disposal of medical waste.
 In Boston, officials recommend storing syringes in a sharps container and disposing in a designated community site.
 The city also recommends utilizing mail back services to dispose of used syringes.